TAKE ACTION

 -

 The 2024 Federal Stock Assessment shows we need a 28% reduction to reach 40% SPR which determines a healthy, sustainable fishery.
-The Southern States are currently under 20% SPR with 30% SPR being the threshold that determines a fishery is experiencing OVERFISHING.
+The Southern States are currently under 20% SPR with 30% SPR being the threshold that determines a fishery is experiencing OVERFISHING and 40% SPR is what has determined a healthy fishery since the 1990's.

 -